libktx/ktx/app/README.md

 ### Why?

 LibGDX offers some basic `ApplicationListener` implementations in form of `ApplicationAdapter` and `Game`, but both are pretty basic.
-They do not handle screen clearing, smooth view transitions or fixed rendering time step, all of which often have to be set up manually in LibGDX applications.
-This module aims to provide a solid base for your custom `ApplicationListener`: if you do not have your favorite setup implemented just yet, it might be a good idea to base it on abstract classes provided by `ktx-app`.
+They do not handle screen clearing or fixed rendering time step, both of which often have to be set up manually in LibGDX applications.
+This module aims to provide a simple base for your custom `ApplicationListener`: if you do not have your favorite setup implemented just yet, it might be a good idea to base it on abstract classes provided by `ktx-app`.

 ### Guide